Categories

 High street banks no longer offer bridging loans in the UK.
 If you plan on taking out a refurbishment bridging loan, you'll need to source one from a specialist lender.

-Private and specialist lenders typically use finance brokers to find clients and are not as easy to find or access as high street lenders.
+Private and specialist lenders typically use finance brokers to find clients, but they are not as easy to find or access as high street lenders.
 An experienced bridging loan broker will have an in-depth experience of the market and can connect you with the most suitable lender for your circumstances.

 At Clifton Private Finance, we have an award-winning bridging team, and we can get the best rates on the market.
 If you have found a property you wish to purchase, develop and sell, we can get the best finance to meet your needs.